 - 1 (1 pound) bag powdered sugar sifted

 - 1/2 cup unsalted butter cubed into small chunks - 1 stick

 - 1/4 cup chocolate milk or "regular" milk

 - 1/2 cup chopped pecans optional

-- Line a 6 x 8 (or similar sized) glass pan with plastic wrap or wax paper misted very lightly with cooking spray.
+- Line a 6 x 8 (or similar sized) pan with parchment paper misted very lightly with cooking spray.
 Set aside.